-- A. Flood routings shall start at or above the elevation of the crest of the lowest ungated outlet. - B. All elements of the impounding structure and impoundments shall conform to sound engineering practice.
-Safety factors, design standards and design references that are used shall be included with the design report.

-C. Inspection devices may be required by the director for use by inspectors, owners or the director in conducting inspections in the interest of structural integrity during and after completion of construction and during the life of the impounding structure.
+- A. Flood routings shall start at or above the elevation of the crest of the lowest ungated outlet.
+Freeboard determination and justification must be addressed by the owner's engineer. - B. All elements of the impounding structure and impoundments shall conform to sound engineering practice.
+Safety factors, design standards and design references that are used shall be included with the design report. - C. Inspection devices may be required by the director for use by inspectors, owners or the director in conducting inspections in the interest of structural integrity during and after completion of construction and during the life of the impounding structure.